 Surgical Treatment of Bamboo Spine

-Thanks to advancements in medicine, surgery is very seldomly used today.
-However, for some late-stage cases, if pain or extreme swelling occurs rapidly, having surgery might be required.
+Thanks to advancements in medicine, surgery is very seldom used today.
+However, surgery might be required for some late-stage cases if pain or extreme swelling occurs rapidly.
 Surgeries would mainly look to replace damaged joints with new artificial joints.
 Such surgeries are prevalent in knee replacements and total hip replacement surgeries.
 Correction surgeries are also needed for patients with severe flexion deformities (downward curvature in the spine), particularly in cervical spine (neck) areas.

 Risks of Surgery

-In the last two decades, a considerable amount of progress has been made in the regenerative treatment approach of spondyloarthritides.
+In the last two decades, considerable progress has been made in the regenerative treatment of spondyloarthritis.

-The Regeneration Center Enhanced mesenchymal (MSC+) protocol includes a proprietary combination of adult mesenchymal stem cells, osteoblast-specific growth factors, adipocytes, and chondroblasts with ≥95% cell surface proteins consisting of CD90, CD73, CD105 markers.
+The Regeneration Center Enhanced mesenchymal (UC-MSC+) protocol includes a proprietary combination of adult mesenchymal stem cells, osteoblast-specific growth factors, adipocytes, and chondroblasts with ≥95% cell surface proteins consisting of CD90, CD73, and CD105 markers.
 Learn more about stem cell therapy.
-We offer a viable treatment option for patients who have otherwise been unresponsive to traditional treatments.
-MSC+ cells offer significant regenerative and immunomodulatory properties that can help reduce the inflammatory responses and help repair surrounding tissues via the secretion of soluble factors provided with the growth factors during treatment.[5]
+We offer a viable treatment option for patients who are unresponsive to traditional treatments.
+UC-MSC+ cells offer significant regenerative and immunomodulatory properties that can help reduce inflammatory responses and help repair surrounding tissues via the secretion of soluble factors provided with the growth factors during treatment.[5]

-For treatment of immune-mediated inflammatory disease, the Regeneration Center has developed a unique combination therapy using hematopoietic stem cells & MSC+ cells that are particularly effective in stabilizing an otherwise abnormal rate of osteogenic differentiation.
+For the treatment of immune-mediated inflammatory disease, the Regeneration Center has developed a unique combination therapy using hematopoietic stem cells and UC-MSC+ cells that are particularly effective in stabilizing an otherwise abnormal rate of osteogenic differentiation.
 Learn about how we treat ibm muscle disease with stem cells.

-MSC+ cells are engineered to provide low immunogenicity and immunomodulatory properties.
-MSCs+ therapy for Ankylosing spondylitis does not require immunosuppressive medications.
-MSC+ cell do not express HLA-DR, which makes them the ideal therapeutic medium for transplantation inpatients with immune-mediated disorders.
-MSC+ can eradicate dysfunctional cells restart the immune system by replacing damaged cells with cells that have been differentiated into standard B and T cells required for immune system homeostasis.[4]
+UC-MSC+ cells are engineered to provide low immunogenicity and immunomodulatory properties.
+UC-MSCs+ therapy for Ankylosing spondylitis does not require immunosuppressive medications.
+UC-MSC+ cells do not express HLA-DR, which makes them the ideal therapeutic medium for transplantation in patients with immune-mediated disorders.
+UC-MSC+ can eradicate dysfunctional cells and restart the immune system by replacing damaged cells with cells differentiated into standard B and T cells required for immune system homeostasis.[4]

 The Regeneration Center Protocol for AS